rust-lang/edition-guide/src/rust-2018/path-changes.md

 ```

 If you have a local module or item with the same name as an external crate, a
-path begining with that name will be taken to refer to the local module or
+path beginning with that name will be taken to refer to the local module or
 item.
 To explicitly refer to the external crate, use the `::name` form.